astronomer/airflow-guides/guides/airflow-azure-data-factory-integration.md

 ## Overview

 Azure Data Factory (ADF) is a commonly used service for constructing data pipelines and jobs.
 With a little preparation, it can be used in combination with Airflow to leverage the best of both tools.
-Here we'll discuss why you might want to use these two tools together, how Airflow can be used to execute ADF jobs, and a simple example tutorial showing how it all fits together.
+In this guide, we'll discuss why you might want to use these two tools together, how Airflow can be used to execute ADF jobs, and a simple example tutorial showing how it all fits together.

-> **Note:** All code in this guide can be found on [the Astronomer Registry](https://registry.astronomer.io/dags/azure-data-factory-dag).
+> **Note:** All code in this guide can be found on [the Astronomer Registry](https://registry.astronomer.io/dags/example-adf-run-pipeline).

 ## Why Use Airflow with ADF